yrisle/broilerguard/README.md

 The backend stores the information in a **MySQL database**, where it becomes available for visualization through a web dashboard.

-Meanwhile, the **ESP32-CAM** captures images of the chickens, which are processed by an AI model to assist in detecting possible abnormal chicken conditions.
+Meanwhile, the **ESP32-CAM** captures images of the chickens, which are processed by an AI model to assist in detecting possible abnormal chicken conditions. he AI model utilizes YOLO (You Only Look Once) for real-time object detection and classification of chicken health conditions.

 Based on predefined environmental thresholds, the system automatically activates different hardware components, including: